• Skip to primary navigation

 Notes

 • Make sure the halwa base is chilled right before adding to the whipped cream.
-If not, the cream will melt away.
+If not, the cream will melt away and the ice cream will not turn as creamy as we desire it to be.

 Tried this recipe?Let us know how it was!